VladTZY/Bridgy/backend/README.md

 - for students

 * ACCEPTED - when a student gets accepted
+* REJECTED - when a student gets rejected
 * REMINDER - a student gets reminded of an event

 - for organizations